Les Clayes-sous-Bois: Population

+The inhabitants of Les Clayes-sous-Bois are called Clétiens in French.

+The population of the commune is slightly older than the average of Yvelines.

 History

 Prehistory

 Prehistoric elements such as carved axes and bronze bracelets have been discovered on the site of Les Clayes and are now exhibited in the national archaeology museum of Saint-Germain-en-Laye, testifying its occupation since prehistoric times.